-2018 tax due dates for expatriates (US Person or Citizen or Permanent Resident) living outside US and are filing tax returns properly as per the rules and regulations of US.
+2019 tax due dates for expatriates (US Person, Citizen or Permanent Resident) living outside the US and are filing 2018 tax returns.
+US tax is based on residency (substantial presence test), permanent residency, and citizenship.
 You may think of not owing any tax to the United States, but the truth is that if you are working in a low tax country then you are not exempt from the taxes payable to the US.
-So it is very important to consult a tax expert and understand what applies in your case in order to avoid any penalties.
+So it is very important to consult with a CPA or tax professional to understand what applies in your case in order to avoid any penalties.

-- Form 1120F for foreign corporation with office is US (see below for no off
+- Form 1120F for a foreign corporation with an office in the US (see below for no office).

 - Form 3520-A for Owners of Foreign Trusts (if reporting period ends on 31st December).

 - Form 7004 that allows an extended period of six months to S-Corporations and to Partnerships.

 15th April 2019: This due date applies to:

 - From 1040ES first estimated tax payment for the year.

 - Form 1040 US Federal tax return filing for the prior year.
 You will get an automatic extension period of two months if you are residing outside the US.
 However, interest will be levied from 15th April if you owe any tax for the last year.